AcubeSAT/ecss-services/docs/usage_with_microcontroller.md

 code for these functions that will make them work on your platform.

 The `inc/Platform` and `src/Platform` directories contain some platform-specific code that has already been prepared.
-The **`x86`** subdirectory includes all the code necessary to run on a Linux platform, i.e. your computer.
+The **x86** subdirectory includes all the code necessary to run on a Linux platform, i.e. your computer.
 This code is only used when building for a desktop environment, and is not compiled when building for a microcontroller.

+## Configuration
+You will need to create an `ECSS_Configuration.hpp` file in an included directory to define which services should be built.
+See `inc/Platform/x86/ECSS_Configuration.hpp` for an example.

 ## Functions to implement